 A day without women: Strikes across Latin America follow huge rallies

-Protests in Chile have surged since last October over deep social inequality.
-In Mexico, protests focused on a surge in femicides, or gender-motivated killings of women, which jumped 137% in the past five years, government statistics show, as gang violence pushed the national murder tally to record heights.
-Most violent crimes go unsolved.
+Molotov cocktails were thrown at the doors of the national palace and women clashed outside its main cathedral with male anti-abortion protesters, some with shaved heads and making Nazi salutes.
+President Andres Manuel Lopez Obrador had said government employees were free to join the walkout.

-"We are tired of being victims, of being abused and mistreated.
-Enough is enough," said Alma Delia Díaz, 45, a beautician in the Mexico City suburb of Ecatepec.
-Organizers of Sunday's march in Santiago estimated two million people took part - compared with a police estimate of 150,000 - and there were sporadic clashes between marchers and police.
+According to a poll published late last week by newspaper El Financiero, 67% of Mexicans surveyed said they supported the stoppage, while 57% of women said they planned to join.
+Some Mexican women chose to turn up for their jobs, saying work was its own kind of protest, with others saying they could not afford to miss a day.

-In Mexico City, Molotov cocktails were thrown at Mexico's national palace and women clashed outside its main cathedral with male anti-abortion protesters, some with shaved heads and making Nazi salutes.
-President Andres Manuel Lopez Obrador has said government employees are free to join the walkout.
-(Editing by Clarence Fernandez and Dan Grebler)
+Cristina Velez, director at Montessori's World, a private school, said she had given teachers the day off and kept the school open with the help of administrative staff.
+Protests there are focused on a surge in femicides, or gender-motivated killings of women.
+These jumped 137% in the past five years, government statistics show, as gang violence pushed the national murder tally to record heights.
+Most violent crimes in Mexico go unsolved.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)